charandas/webtask-auth0-rules/README.md

 ### Architecture (short story)

 1. Angular frontend app authenticates against this API, and gets `access_token` and such.
-2. The frontend app used these tokens with bearer authorization to get the `RulesContext` (as defined above).
+2. The frontend app uses these tokens with bearer authorization to get the `RulesContext` (as defined above).
 3. In the background, the custom api written in `node.js` calls the Management APIv2, assembles and sends all the results.
 4. The angular app displays these results in a useable manner.